-To complete Citizenship@Mizzou, incoming undergraduate students (freshmen and transfer) will have to attend:
+To complete Citizenship@Mizzou, incoming undergraduate students (freshmen and transfer) will have to attend both of the following in their first semester at MU:

 Intro to Citizenship@Mizzou (Part 1)

-New undergraduate students will attend a one-hour Intro to Citizenship@Mizzou in their pre-assigned Welcome Groups during Welcome Week (Aug.
-15-19).
-All incoming transfer and freshmen students will receive an email and additional material explaining Welcome Week, Welcome Groups, and the Citizenship requirements.
-Make-up sessions will go into September for any student who cannot attend Intro to Citizenship during Welcome Week.
+New undergraduate students will attend a one-hour Intro to Citizenship@Mizzou.
+All incoming transfer and freshmen students will receive an email about the Citizenship requirements.
+Make-up sessions will go into March for any student who cannot attend Intro to Citizenship during the first few weeks of the semester.
 You can find a list of all the sessions on OrgSync.

-A series of 50+ speakers, workshops, and events available in the fall 2018 semester on various topics like active citizenship, controversy with civility, implicit bias, and allyship.
-All incoming undergraduate and transfer students must attend one “Citizenship-Approved Session” and “Intro to Citizenship@Mizzou” before their hold will be lifted for the spring semester.
+A series of 50+ speakers, workshops, and events available throughout the semester on various topics like active citizenship, controversy with civility, implicit bias, and allyship.
+All incoming undergraduate and transfer students must attend one “Citizenship-Approved Session” and “Intro to Citizenship@Mizzou” before their hold will be lifted for the following semester.
 All sessions will be listed on OrgSync and many require an RSVP in advance.
 The full list of options is available on OrgSync.

-To have a hold released for the spring 2019 semester, a student must attend the hour long Intro to Citizenship@Mizzou and a Citizenship-Approved Session in the Fall.
+To have a hold released for the next semester, a student must attend the hour long Intro to Citizenship@Mizzou and a Citizenship-Approved Session.
 For questions, please email email@example.com.

 Frequently Asked Questions